|

 above the hexaaquacobalt(III) cation is unstable in aqueous solution but

-can be stabilised by a suitable ligand.
+can be stabilised by suitable ligands like ammonia - the reaction is

 -